 Investment Properties include NAMAI acquired investment property assets and the NARPS Investment portfolio.
-In September 2019, the Minister for Finance directed NAMA to retain ownership of NARPS.
-Under the Government's housing strategy, "Housing for All," it is proposed that NARPS will be transferred to the Land Development Agency (LDA) from NAMA.
-As part of the agreed transfer process, the transfer will be at the NAMA valuation and will contribute to NAMA's lifetime surplus to the Irish State.
-As of the reporting date, this proposed transfer has not yet been completed.
+In September 2019, the Minister for Finance issued a direction to NAMA to retain ownership of NARPS.
+NARPS will transfer to the LDA from NAMA in 2025.
+As part of the agreed transfer process, the transfer will be at the NAMA valuation and will contribute to NAMA's Lifetime Surplus contribution to the Irish State.
+As of the reporting date, this proposed transfer has yet to complete.
+During 2024, NAMAI acquired two residential development sites with significant value-add potential and capacity for c.4,000 residential units.
+These sites will be retained within state ownership and are expected to transfer from NAMA to another state entity before the end of 2025, following direction by the Minister for Finance.